 Right now, Python and Scala are two of the most used languages for data science and big data.
 Though there are many other languages such as Java and R that are also doing a great job in data science, Python and Scala are at the forefront.
 Which one is better?
 Continue reading this detailed Python vs Scala discussion to know more.

-Data science is one of the most demanding jobs of 2022.
 With the advancement in machine learning and artificial intelligence, data scientists are providing a base structure for new ML models.
 When data is more valuable than money itself, data scientists are the main priority of many IT companies, so they can extract valuable information and boost business growth.